January 4, 2022

 3. Avoid shopping for insurance during peak wildfire season

 Historically, wildfires are most likely to happen between May and October.
-However, the wildfire season has been getting longer as a result of climate change — with blazes appearing as late as December in 2020.
+However, the wildfire season has been getting longer due to climate change.
 As a result, it’s important to avoid shopping for insurance during peak season so insurers don’t think you’re trying to get a new policy just to file a claim right away.

 How to prepare your rental properties and tenants for wildfires